wowi42/sms-etl/README.md

 1. git clone the repository `git clone https://bitbucket.org/livinggoods/sms-api-etl.git`
 2. install dependencies `npm install`
 3. create `.env` file on the root of the project

+#### Common Issues

+1. If `npm install` fails to install, please ensure to delete your `package-lock.json` and try `npm install` again.
+2. If errors on file not found especially `configuration file` or `logs directory` ensure to check your `.env` file that it is up to date.

+## Usage

+This section we discuss how to use the `SMS-ETL` service.